 - Red or tar-coloured stools (indicating bleeding in the intestine)

 The damage to the lining of the stomach is due to a complex interaction of the bacteria and the host's immune response.
 H. pylori release several enzymes and microbial products that directly damage the lining of the stomach.
 The immune system reacts by mounting a florid inflammatory response in an attempt to eradicate the bacteria.
 As a consequence of this inflammatory response, the stomach lining is unintentionally damaged.

 There are several tests available to detect the presence of H. pylori in the stomach:

 - Blood test – This detects specific antibodies against H. pylori bacterium.

-- Breath test – This involves drinking a specialized solution of carbon labeled urea.
-This solution is broken down by H. pylori and its breakdown products can be detected in the breath.
+- Breath test – This involves drinking a solution of carbon labelled urea.
+This solution is broken down by H. pylori, and its breakdown products can be detected in the breath.

 - Stool test – This detects H. pylori proteins in the faeces.